-Opuntia is a genus of cacti commonly known as Prickly Pear Cacti, are easily identified by their upside-down pear-shaped pads or segments.
+Opuntia is a genus of cacti commonly known as Prickly Pear Cactus or Pear Cactus.
+They are easily identified by their upside-down pear-shaped pads or stem segments.
 Their fleshy pads produce large, showy flowers in the spring that turn into red, spiny fruits later in the season.
 There are more than 150 species of Opuntia.
-These drought-tolerant plants make very low-maintenance houseplants that add a bit of Southwestern flair to a room's decor.
-Prickly Pear Cacti are easily propagated through cuttings.
+These drought-tolerant plants make very low-maintenance houseplants that add some Southwestern flair to a room's decor.
+Prickly Pear Cactus is easily propagated through stem cuttings.

-1. Put on heavy work gloves to protect your hands from injury while working with a cactus.
+1. Wear heavy work gloves to protect your hands from injury while working with a cactus.
 Take a cutting from a healthy, disease-free Prickly Pear Cactus.
 Harvest cuttings only when nighttime temperatures are a constant 60 °F (16 °C) or warmer.
-Choose a pad, or oval segment, without blemish or scars that is six months old.
+Choose a pad or oval segment without blemishes or scars.
 Grasp the top of the pad gently in one hand.
 Cut the pad off the parent plant at the natural seam at its bottom using a knife.

 2. Place the cutting on a flat surface in filtered sunlight.
 Choose a dry room with constant temperatures of 60 °F (16 °C) or higher.
 Leave the cutting for 7 to 10 days to form callus tissue over the cut edge.

-3. Mix one part perlite with one part compost to create a well-draining growing medium to plant the cactus in.
+3. Mix one part perlite with one part compost to create a well-draining growing medium to plant the cactus.
 Fill a container with the mixture, leaving the top 1 to 2 inches (2.5 to 5 cm) empty.
-Use a container with drainage holes in its bottom.
+Use a container with drainage holes at the bottom.

 4. Set the cactus cutting with the callused edge resting on the soil in the center of the pot.
 Push one-third to one-half of the cutting into the soil mixture.
 Tamp the soil down around the base of the cactus until the cutting can stand upright on its own.